 Traylor will be tasked with developing a standardized spreadsheet for fish counts.
 Griffith asked what information would be useful.
 Species, age, sex, origin, etc. Burchfield suggested starting with adult traps and detailing the disposition of those fish.
 ACTION: Traylor will provide a draft for review by mid September.

+Garletts reported on 2014 spring Chinook returns to the following facilities:

-Fall Creek.
+Fall Creek adult facility.
 454 Chinook spawners.
 Unmarked = 222 female; 221 male; 5 jacks.
 Marked = 2 female; 4 male; 0 jacks.
 Steelhead = 41 winter passed above and 42 summer floy tagged and released downstream.
 Steelhead released upstream may be caught as trout (allowed by the reservoir fishing regulations).

-Cougar.
+Cougar adult facility.
 121 Chinook spawners.
 Unmarked = 49 females and 67 males.
 Marked = 4 females and 1 male.
 Five summer steelhead.
 Five bull trout.
 Griffith asked about outplanting females at Cougar.
 Garletts said only repeat offenders are double floy tagged and taken upstream.
-ACTION: Griffith will contact ODFW and find out the details.
+ACTION: Griffith will contact ODFW and find out if outplanting protocols are different for 2014 than last year.

-McKenzie.
-1713 chinook.
+McKenzie Hatchery returns: 1713 chinook.
 1009 males and 704 females.

-Leaburg.
+Leaburg ladder counts.
 1000 Chinook.
 800 unmarked and 200 marked.

 Foster DSP.
 Not discussed at this time.
 Will be moved to a later meeting.